mycargus/pact-wiki/Best-practices.md

 If you want to use Pact for non-isolated tests (functional, integration tests):

 1. Keep your isolated, exact match tests.
 These will make sure that you're mapping the right data from your domain objects into your requests.
-2. For the integration tests, use loose, [type based matching][type-based-matching] for the requests to avoid brittleness, and pull out the setup into a method that can be shared between tests so that you do not end up with a million interactions to verify.
-This will help because the interactions collection acts like a set, and discards exact duplicates.
+2. For the integration tests, use loose, [type based matching][type-based-matching] for the requests to avoid brittleness, and pull out the setup into a method that can be shared between tests so that you do not end up with a million interactions to verify (this will help because the interactions collection in the Pact acts like a set, and discards exact duplicates).

 #### Make the latest pact available to the provider via a URL